deathworlders/online/content/books/deathworlders/chapter-93-the-silent-earth.md

 They were already three fully-packed jumps out and working on the forth (and final) load when Christian pushed the button, his Mass self-sealed and Righteous stepped off the pad, armed, armored, loaded for bear, and ready to fuck shit up.

-So was Yan, and two of his biggest fellow Given-Men. *Vemik-*grade, they were.
-Even a bit better.
+So was Yan, and two of his biggest fellow Given-Men. *Vemik-grade,* they were, or even a bit better.
 Telling though, that it took veteran Given-Men twice his age to best the young manic gorilla, and one could count on their fingers the number who could.

 Yan looked up and grunted.
 “This is first rapid de-ploy-ment for us…” Slightly nervous tail-twitch.